eduk8s-tests/lab-kubeapps-testing/workshop/content/exercises/08-deleting-the-application.md

 The deployment of the application can be deleted from the Kubernetes dashboard or from the command line using `kubectl`, but this means you have to know precisely what all the Kubernetes resources that were created were.

 The better method therefore is to use Kubeapps to delete the deployment.
-This will make use of the Helm templates used in the deployment, to ensure that all the resources created are correctly deleted.
+This will make use of the Helm templates used in the deployment, to ensure that all the resources created are correctly deleted,

 Head back to Kubeapps by clicking on the **Kubeapps** tab.